Division of Psychology and Philosophy

 In order to graduate with a major in Psychology, students must complete the Psychology Senior Exit Exam in their final semester.

 Only psychology and philosophy courses in which a grade of C or higher is received may be counted toward a Divisional major and/or minor.
-A minimum of 16 advanced semester credit hours of Psychology must be taken at TWU.
+A minimum of 16 advanced semester credit hours of Psychology coursework must be taken at TWU.
 Accelerated tracks are intended for those students entering TWU as FTIC.

 Graduate Courses